ScaredsMods/Re-Biome-Makeover/README.md

 ### Translations
 We welcome and appreciate all translations.
 If you would like to contribute translations but do not know Git, you can send your translations to us through Discord.

-## Licence
-See our full licence file for details.
-It's designed so you can't just rip our textures or features fully.
-Take our code and learn from it, but make something unique.
-If the project is abandoned (terms listed in the licence file) this repo will default to a MIT licence.

 You may be interested in [Taniwha](https://github.com/Lemonszz/taniwha/), the fully open-source library that powers Biome Makeover.
 The majority on "engine" code is in this library.